 What advice would you give to an aspiring NFTS student?
 For aspiring students for this MA in particular, I would advise them to take their chance and apply but also to think beyond and look at the bigger picture.
 This MA is incredibly rich and intense, and it is also a platform to get involved with the organisations, festivals, or projects that you are particularly interested in.
 Finally, get ready for two years full of discoveries!

 If you were stranded on a desert island, which film, TV boxset or video game would you take?
 Only one?
 Well, I'll go for Twin Peaks: The Return.
 I'm not quite sure whether my life would be long enough to finally understand it.
 Probably not, as I'm very far from this.

-Applications are open for the NFTS Film Studies, Programming and Curation MA until the 27th September – more information and apply at www.nfts.co.uk/filmstudies
+Applications are open for the NFTS Film Studies, Programming and Curation MA until 7th July 2019 to start in January 2020 – more information and apply at www.nfts.co.uk/filmstudies

 More content you may be interested in...